Shakespeare: The Major Works

 You may use your laptop or tablet computer only for taking notes, accessing the class website, or other specifically class-related work.
-If you use it to IM, e-mail, play games, shop, or any other such activity during class, you lose ten points from your Final Average and forfeit your right to bring the device to class for the rest of the semester.
+If you use it for tweeting, emailing, gaming, shopping, or any other such activity during class, you lose ten points from your Final Average and forfeit your right to bring the device to class for the rest of the semester.

-You will submit your Essays on-line through Blackboard Learn: http://www.uh.edu/blackboard/
+You will submit your Essays on-line through Blackboard: http://www.uh.edu/blackboard/

-I will make all course materials — including the syllabus, assignment sheets, handouts, and so on — available on the class website: drmarkwomack.com/engl-3306/
+You can find all course materials — including the syllabus, assignment sheets, handouts, and so forth — on the class website: drmarkwomack.com/engl-3306/

 |Numerical Values of Letter Grades|